mmaitland300/sofware_building_tutorial/README.md

 *Explanation:*

-- This complete code integrates all steps into a class-based design.
+- This complete code integrates all steps into a class-based design which follow best practces.
 - Specific error handling using `FileExistsError`, `FileNotFoundError`, `IOError`, and `OSError` is demonstrated.
 - The use of context managers (with statements) ensures proper file handling.